Chloe Chambers

-Chloe Chambers (born June 14, 2004) is an American racing driver.
-She is currently competing in the W Series for the Jenner Racing team.
+Chloe Chambers (born June 14, 2004) is a Chinese-born American racing driver who competes in F1 Academy for Campos Racing as part of the Red Bull Academy Programme.

 Career

+Karting

+Chambers first tried karting at age seven.
+A year later, she started racing at Oakland Valley Race Park in New York, winning the Kid Kart Championship in her first year.
+She pursued karting at the club and regional level mainly in the North East United States and Canada in Rotax Micro, Mini and Junior Max categories.
+In 2018 and 2019, she competed select National level events in X30 and KA100 Junior categories.
+She finished third in the 2019 SKUSA SuperNationals XXIII in the X30 category.

 Formula 4 United States

-In 2021, Chambers competed in the Formula 4 United States Championship racing for Future Star Racing.
-She finished the season in 26th place.
+In 2021, Chambers competed in a partial season of the Formula 4 United States Championship racing for Future Star Racing.
+She only scored one point throughout the season, being a tenth place in Mid-Ohio, and finished the season in 26th place.

 W Series

 From 31 January 2022 to 4 February 2022, Chambers competed in a W Series test in Arizona, United States along with 14 other prospective drivers.
-She then participated in a second pre-season test in Barcelona on 2–4 March along with 11 other potential drivers and 9 automatic qualifiers from the previous W Series season.
+She then participated in a second preseason test in Barcelona on 2–4 March along with 11 other potential drivers and nine automatic qualifiers from the previous W Series season.
 On 22 March 2022, Chambers was confirmed to compete in the 2022 W Series season racing for Jenner Racing alongside Jamie Chadwick.
-In the first race of the Miami double-header Chambers finished in 7th place, and was the best-placed rookie across the line.
+In the first race of the Miami double-header, Chambers finished in seventh place, and was the best-placed rookie across the line.
 However, she was demoted to 14th after receiving a penalty for being out of position at the safety car line.
-In the second race, Chambers claimed her first W Series points finishing in 10th place and being the highest-placed rookie.
+In the second race, Chambers claimed her first and only W Series points, finishing in 10th place as the highest-placed rookie.
+Chambers spun out of fourteenth place into the gravel on the final lap of the third race in Barcelona, before finishing thirteenth at Silverstone.
+Chambers was then taken out of the race at Paul Ricard by Emely de Heus, before finishing the season with a pair of eleventh-place finishes in Budapest and Singapore.
+Chambers finished 16th in the standings with only the one point earned from Miami.

+Formula Regional Oceania Championship

+In 2023, Chambers competed in the Formula Regional Oceania Championship with Giles Motorsport.
+Chambers scored consistently throughout the first four rounds, taking a best finish of ninth four times.
+In the final round in Taupo, she secured pole position for the second race and led the race throughout, becoming the first woman to both hold pole position and win in series history.
+Chambers placed ninth in the standings with 176 points, and was named Most Improved Driver.